hackle/blog-rust/raw/generics-keep-it-generic.md

 }
 ```

-This satisfies `forall a. a -> a`, but it's not very pleasant: the first time it's called, the poor user's life saving is spent; the second time, it possibly throws a scary exception "account is overdrawn".
+This satisfies `forall a. a -> a` just right, but it's not very pleasant: the first time it's called, the poor user's life saving is spent; the second time, it possibly throws a scary exception "account is overdrawn".
 Side-effects really throws in a monkey's wrench, and stops us from reasoning about the behaviour of `Id` in a sensible way.

 ## Peeping, a violation